dashluu/xavier/README.md

 ```

 2. Build the project
+* Do the following on macOS:
+  * Download `metal-cpp` using the link https://developer.apple.com/metal/cpp/.
+  * Move the metal-cpp into `xavier` directory.
 * Edit the system path to python and pybind11 in `xavier/CMakeLists.txt`.
 * Build the project and generate `.so` file using the following commands:
 ```bash